CYRIAQU3/Mini-REST/README.md

 ```sh
   /api.php?table=tablename&parameter=value
 ```
-Do not forget to check it a look !
+Do not forget to take a look at it!

 ## GET